 It was both painful to see the very clear wounds that have yet to heal from the war, and it was truly inspiring to see how far the country has come and how warm and welcoming the people are.
 We’ll look forward to our next visit to Mostar, Medjugorje, and Pocitelj; Bosnia and Herzegovina has such character and personality that we know we’ll find our way back again.

-Thinking about visiting Mostar, Medjugorje, and/or Pocitelj in Bosnia and Herzegovina?
-Here are some additional day trips to consider while you’re there!
+Thinking about visiting Mostar, Medjugorje, or the Balkans?
+Here are some additional places to consider while you’re there!